algorithm-archivists/algorithm-archive/chapters/matrix_methods/gaussian_elimination/gaussian_elimination.md

 $$
 \left[
 \begin{array}{ccc|c}
-11 & 0 & 0 & 18 \\
+1 & 0 & 0 & \frac{18}{11} \\
-0 & 11 & 0 & -14 \\
+0 & 1 & 0 & \frac{-14}{11} \\
-0 & 0 & 11 & 18
+0 & 0 & 1 & \frac{18}{11}
 \end{array}
 \right]
 $$

-And again has a special name * **Reduced** Row Eschelon Form*.
-Now, it seems obvious to point out that if we remove the values to the right of the equals sign \($$=$$\), Row Eschelon Form is an upper triangular matrix, while Reduced Row Eschelon Form is diagonal.
-This might not be important now, but it will play an important role in future discussions, so keep it buzzing in the back of your brain.
+And that's where we really want to get to for obvious reasons.
+This introduces yet another matrix configuration: * **Reduced** Row Echelon Form*.
+A matrix is in Reduced Row Echelon form if it satisfies the following conditions:

+1. It is in row echelon form.
+2. Every pivot is 1 and is the only nonzero entry in its column.

+All the following examples are in the Reduced Row Echelon Form:

+$$
+\left[
+\begin{array}{ccc|c}
+1 & 0 & 0 & 8 \\
+0 & 1 & 0 & -3 \\
+0 & 0 & 1 & 9
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{ccc|c}
+1 & 4  & 0 & 9 \\
+0 & 0 & 1 & 7 \\
+0 & 0 & 0 & 1
+\end{array}
+\right]
+\;,\;
+\left[
+\begin{array}{cc}
+0 & 0 \\
+0 & 0 \\
+0 & 0
+\end{array}
+\right]
+$$

+Again, only the first one (the identity matrix looking guy) is desirable in the context of solving a system of equations, but transforming any matrix in this form gives us an immediate and definitive answer at the question: can I solve my system?

+Beyond solving a system, reshaping a matrix in this form makes it very easy to deduce other properties of the matrix, such as the rank.
+The rank of a matrix is the maximal number of linearly independent columns, in reduced row echelon Form, the rank is simply the number of pivots.

-For now, I hope the motivation is clear: we want to convert a matrix into Row Eschelon and (potentially) Reduced Row Eschelon Form to make large systems of equations trivial to solve, so we need some method to do that.
-What is that method called? \(Hint: It's the title of this section\)
+For now, I hope the motivation is clear: we want to convert a matrix into Row Echelon and then Reduced Row Echelon form to make large systems of equations trivial to solve, so we need some method to do that.

-That's right! _Gaussian Elimination_
+In general, the term *Gaussian Elimination* refers to the process of transforming a matrix into row echelon form, and the process of transforming a Row Echelon matrix into Reduced Row Echelon is called *Gauss-Jordan Elimination*.
+That said, the notation here is sometimes inconsistent.
+Several authors use the term *Gaussian Elimination* to include Gauss-Jordan elimination as well.
+In addition, the process of Gauss-Jordan elimination is sometimes called *Back-substitution*, which is also confusing because the term can also be used to mean solving a system of equations from row echelon form, without simplifying to reduced row echelon form.
+For this reason, we will be using the following definitions in this chapter:

+* **Gaussian Elimination:** The process of transforming a matrix into row echelon form
+* **Gauss-Jordan Elimination:** The process of transforming a row echelon matrix into *reduced* row echelon form
+* **Back-substitution:** The process of directly solving a row echelon matrix, *without transforming into reduced row echelon form*

 ## The Method

 Here I should point out that Gaussian elimination makes sense from a purely analytical point of view.
-That is to say that for small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
+For small systems of equations, it's relatively straightforward to do this method by hand; however, for large systems, this \(of course\) become tedious and we will need to find an appropriate numerical solution.
 For this reason, I have split this section into two parts.
 One will cover the analytical framework, and the other will cover an algorithm you can write in your favorite programming language.

 In the end, reducing large systems of equations boils down to a game you play on a seemingly random matrix where you have the following moves available: